Zooming In: China’s Surveillance State

 Of course, China is not the only government advancing national surveillance; the United States, along with many other countries, is culpable too.
 The astronomical technological progress of China, however, is stunning; research into artificial intelligence algorithms and computer vision have undoubtedly furthered the field of computer science.
 Moreover, China has been actively sharing their novel technologies with the rest of the world.

 As much as these advancements are commended, they should be scrutinized as a threat to the development of democracy in other nations, especially the Global South which is susceptible to the influx of authoritarianism.
 Through the 21st century, China has achieved unprecedented economic growth.
 However, despite resulting expectations that they would increasingly liberalize towards democracy, China moves even closer towards autocracy, especially with the recent news of a prospective removal of term limits for President Xi Jinping.
 The incredible global influence China has amassed will constitute a concern if these mass surveillance techniques are continually promoted.
-The rest of a world could easily drown in the piercing glaze of Big Brother.
+The rest of the world could easily drown in the piercing glaze of Big Brother.